liamtoney/ashfall_visual/README.md

 ## Installation and dependencies
 See [`environment.yml`](environment.yml) for the list of dependencies.

-To create an evironment with all the dependencies installed using the conda package manager run the following:
+To create an environment with all the dependencies installed using the conda package manager run the following:

 ```
 conda env create -f environment.yml